 - A table: When you check items in your table (e.g. individual versions of Android), the data for that row appears in your charts.
 Click the checkboxes next to other rows to compare data points.

 - A stacked area chart: The amount of area covered by each color shows the actual value for each selection.
 Each point shouldn't be measured from 0; it's a difference from the point below it.

 - A pie chart: Your pie chart shows how each data point contributes to the total for a given dimension.
 Next to your pie chart, you can compare your app's metrics to other apps in the same category on Google Play (when available).

 Note: In some cases, similar values of the metrics are grouped together, such as minor versions of Android.

 Download reports from Google Cloud Storage

-You can download monthly reports as CSV files from Google Cloud Storage.
-Learn how to access and download monthly reports.
+You can access and download reports as CSV files from Google Cloud Storage.
+Reports are generated daily and accumulated in monthly CSV files.